By CLIFF BRUNT

 When I came to Indiana in May 2005 to write for The Associated Press, my excitement was almost entirely focused on covering the Indiana Pacers.

 And why wouldn’t it be?
-The Pacers were coming off the brawl season, but everybody was back, and they were expected to make numerous title runs with Jermaine O’Neal, Ron Artest, Stephen Jackson and Jamaal Tinsley leading the way.
+The Pacers were coming off the brawl season, but everybody (except the retired Reggie Miller) was back, and they were expected to make numerous title runs with Jermaine O’Neal, Ron Artest, Stephen Jackson and Jamaal Tinsley leading the way.

 We all know how that turned out.